ebertone/eatmenow/README.md

-# fresh
+# eatmenow
-files for the fresh project!
+files for the eatmenow project!